5 Reasons to Rest

 Somehow, I got off track this past year.
 It wasn’t that I didn’t have any breaks planned.
 They just kept falling through.
 And I just kept replacing the time with work…instead of rest.

 Some of the cause was momentum.
 TBPHD, as I call this spirit-inspired venture internally, was really taking off!
 Ideas were flowing.
 Pieces were coming together.
 Opportunities kept coming my way.
 My other business was growing, too.
 So, I just kept going.

 Some of the cause was me…and this crazy, high-octane, fast-paced life that we entrepreneurs get accustomed to.
 We just.keep.going.
 Others stop.
 We don’t.

 Some of it’s necessary.
 Some of it’s not.
 Even a high-performance race car must make a pit stop.
 If a machine must stop occasionally, why do we humans think we don’t need to?

 I can tell you, we do need to stop, to unplug, to take a break, to rest.
 If we don’t, there are serious negative consequences to our health, our spirit, our families, and our social enterprise.

-When it comes to our social enterprise, it’s not only profit that can be hindered, but people, too: Your beneficiaries, your students, your employees, your trainees.
+When it comes to our social enterprise, it’s not only profit that can be hindered, but people, too: your beneficiaries, your students, your employees, and your trainees.
 The whole reason you’re even in business to begin with can suffer because of your lack of rest.

 Sometimes, many times, we need permission to rest.
 I’m giving it to you now!
 Rest, my friend.
 Take a rest.